 Business combinations are accounted for using the acquisition method when the acquisitions of companies and/or assets meet the definition of a business under IFRS.
 The cost of an acquisition is measured at the fair value of the assets given up, equity instruments issued and liabilities incurred or assumed at the date of acquisition.
 The acquired identifiable assets and liabilities and any contingent consideration are measured at their fair value at the date of acquisition.
 The fair value of property, plant and equipment is the estimated amount for which these assets could be exchanged on the acquisition date between a willing buyer and a willing seller in an arm's length transaction after proper marketing wherein the parties had each acted knowledgably, prudently and without compulsion.
-Any excess of the purchase price over the fair value of the identifiable assets and liabilities assets and liabilities, the difference is recorded as a gain in profit or loss.
+Any excess of the purchase price over the fair value of the identifiable assets and liabilities acquired is recognized as goodwill.
+If the cost of acquisition is less than fair value of the identifiable assets and liabilities, the difference is recorded as a gain in profit or loss.
 Associated transaction costs are expensed when incurred.